cutdigital/mcut.site/docs/tutorials/helloWorld.md

 The first thing we will do is define our meshes, which are the source mesh and cut mesh.
 This section, describes how we define these meshes.

-Importantly, input meshes must:
-* be manifold
-* not contain any self intersections
-* have a consistent winding order (CW or CCW)

 ### The source mesh

 Here we will now define the source mesh, which will be cube as shown in the image below.